rolurq/wit/README.md

 It's developed using QtQuick in order to ease GUI programming.

 ## License
-This product is under the GPLv3 License.
+This product is under the MIT License.